-Breathe: An Easter Prayer & Survival Guide for Preachers
+Breathe: A holy Week and Easter Survival Guide for Preachers

-How are you feeling about this Holy Week?
+How are you feeling about Holy Week and Easter?

 There are sermons to preach, worship services to lead, bulletins to proof.